pashmaklang/pashmak/doc/1_Variables.md

 required $name;
 ```

-now name variable is not set, and you will get this error:
+now $name variable is not set, and you will get this error:

 ```
 RequireError:
     undefined variable $name
 ```

-the required command checks a variable is exists, if no, raising RequireError
+the `required` command checks a variable is exists, if no, raising RequireError

 you will know why this command is usable in the aliases section